-- A. Community and Students to be Served - The School will serve students in grades 6 through 8 in Sarasota County and surrounding counties.
+- A. Community and Students to be Served - 1.
+The School will serve students in grades 6 through 12 in Sarasota County and surrounding counties.
+Students in grades 6-8 will attend the existing middle school campus and students in grades 9-12 will attend the existing high school campus.
 The School may provide enrollment preferences as allowed for in section 1002.33(10), Florida Statutes.
-Further, the School may limit the enrollment process to target specific student populations as set forth in section 1002.33(10)(e), Florida Statutes as described in the approved Renewal Application. - 2.
+Further, the School may limit the enrollment process to target specific student populations as set forth in section 1002.33(10)(e)(1), Florida Statutes as described in the 2017 SMA student registration, admissions and enrollment procedures. - 2.
 The School will accept all eligible students in accordance with federal and state anti-discrimination laws and in accordance with the Florida Educational Equity Act, section 1000.05(2)(a), Florida Statutes.
 The School will not discriminate on the basis of race, gender, ethnicity, religion, national or ethnic origin or disability in the admission of students.
-The School may not request prior to enrollment, through the application or otherwise, information regarding the student's prior academic performance. - 3.
-The School shall be non-sectarian in its programs, admissions policies, employment practices and operations.
-The School will meet all applicable state and local health, safety, and civil rights requirements - B. The School shall make reasonable efforts, in accordance with federal law, to achieve a racial/ethnic balance reflective of the community it serves or within the racial/ethnic range of other public schools in the District and shall not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL).
+The School may not request prior to enrollment, through the application or otherwise, information regarding the student's prior academic performance.
+Pursuant to section 1002.33(7), Florida Statutes, admission or dismissal must not be based on a student's academic performance.

-- 1. If the Sponsor is operating under a federal order or other resolution or settlement agreement, the School shall comply with those requirements applicable to charter schools that are not considered a local education agency (LEA).
+- 3. The School shall be non-sectarian in its programs, admissions policies, employment practices and operations.
+The School will meet all applicable state and local health, safety, and civil rights requirements - B. The School shall make reasonable efforts, in accordance with federal law, to achieve a racial/ethnic balance reflective of the community it serves or within the racial/ethnic range of other public schools in the District and shall not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL). - 1.
+If the Sponsor is operating under a federal order or other resolution or settlement agreement, the School shall comply with those requirements applicable to charter schools that are not considered a local education agency (LEA).
 The charter school is not required to comply with federal requirements applicable to charter schools also considered to be an LEA. - C. Recruitment - The School will recruit throughout all segments of the community.
 This may include direct mailings, public advertisement utilizing the local and community press and informational meetings at a variety of locations using both English and other languages where appropriate. - 2.
-Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the School's student ELL population and/or at least 5% of the non-English speaking population of the School's surrounding community. - D. Eligible Students - 1.
-Each year, the School agrees to enroll an eligible student by accepting a timely application through March 1st of each year.
-The School's open enrollment period shall be publicly advertised.
-If the target goal of students is not met by the deadline, and the School wishes to extend, the School will give sufficient public notice and extend the application deadline for a set time as determined and publicized by the Governing Board.
-If, at the 10-day count, the registered enrollment as reflected in the Sponsor's data system is less than 75% of the School's total projected enrollment as described in either the approved Renewal
+Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the School's student ELL population and/or at least 5% of the non-English speaking population of the School's surrounding community. - D. Eligible Students